zack-bitcoin/chorded_gamepad/erlang_version2/README.md

 on page 0:

-24- alt-slash (guess the word)

-25- alt-p (previous command in edit of evil mode)
+35- alt-p (previous command in edit of evil mode)

-11- alt-n (next command in edit of evil mode)
+19- alt-n (next command in edit of evil mode)

-35- alt-shift-5 (search and replace)

-26- C-x o (go to other window)

-28- open a file in the other window

-on page 1:
+on page 2:

-3- open a shell

-11- duplicate this window

-19- C-x C-s (save this page)

-24- alt-x

-56- alt-left-carrot (beginning of document)

-7- alt-right-carrot (end of document)

-25- C-x 1 (expand current window)
+9- alt-slash (guess the word)

 on page 3:

+1 - control pagedown (change tab in terminal)

+8- control pageup (change tab in terminal)

 4- control alt right arrow (changing desktop in ubuntu)

 32- control alt left arrow (changing desktop in ubuntu)

-8- control pageup (change tab in terminal)

-1 - control pagedown (change tab in terminal)
+7- alt-right_carrot

+35- alt-left_carrot

+16- save

+on page 4:

+3- alt-shift-5 (search and replace)

+4- open a file in the other window

+6- alt-x

+8- open a shell

+9- C-x 1 (expand current window)

+16- C-x o (go to other window)

+32- duplicate this window

 syntax keys
 ===========

+del page 4, chord 48. (same chord as 'd')

-del 8-double, backspace 32, esc 2-double, enter 3, space 4, tab 16
+backspace 32, esc 2-double, enter 3, space 4, tab 7

 paren-brace-bracket-carrot
 ==========